noahlattari/LeetCode/README.md

     That "Can't" is usually handled by some if statement, in our case it was "if image[r][c] == color".
 The flood will fill, and dfs will recursively go until that if statement is blocked, so until we reach 4 numbers we can't fill into.

+12. ####Number of Islands
+    I learned that, again dfs is good when things connect eachother in a graph.
+I learned that when having dfs there is usually an if statement before all the recursive cases.
+That if statement breaks you out of dfs, which in our case is when we stopped finding any 1s.